ibzodiaz/GLiNER_finetuned/README.md

 🧪 Segmentation Strategies

-I didn't have time to fully anonymize this section, so I haven't deployed it in the current version.
-I will make this modification later.
-The Segmentation_strategies.ipynb notebook provided in this repository evaluates the following segmentation strategies:
+For this section, there are parts that cannot be anonymized, so I'm putting it under reserve.
+It will be deployed if the paper is accepted.
+But here is roughly what is in the code of this section:

 1. **Thematic Segmentation + Passage Retrieval**
    - The document is first split into coherent thematic segments using a dynamic segmentation algorithm.